Table of Contents

 • 4.
 Lipstick-Sized Portable Charger

-You’ll be out and about taking part in activities and seeing sights all day, so you really don’t want to be obligated to return to your accommodations if one of your devices runs out of “juice.”
-This portable charger holds multiple charges so you can use it several times before having to plug it back in.
-It uses standard USB charger cables, and it can be actively charging your phone, camera, or other device even while tucked away in your bag when you’re on the go.
+You’ll be out and about taking part in activities all day, so you really don’t want to be obligated to return to your accommodations if one of your devices runs out of “juice.”
+This portable charger holds a couple of charges so you can use it several times before having to plug it back in.
+It uses standard USB charger cables, and it can be actively charging your phone, camera, or other device even while tucked away in your bag when you’re on-the-go.

 Lipstick-Sized Charger